Updated: August 4, 2022

 Hashtags and Instagram

-Proper hashtagging and putting the ‘social’ in social media are the keys to growing an Instagram account.
+Proper hashtagging and putting the ‘social’ in social media are the keys to growing after you start an Instagram account.
 It doesn’t happen rapidly for most, so be patient.
-I include Instagram and social media engagement as part of my daily ritual and build it into my tasks.
+I include Instagram and social media engagement as part of my daily ritual and build them into my tasks.

-Hashtags are a way for people (and pets) to find you and hopefully you will some gain new followers organically, get creative ideas, and also see what hashtags are working and are not helping.
+Hashtags are a way for people (and pets) to find you and, hopefully, you will gain new followers organically, get creative ideas, and also see what hashtags are working and are not helping.

 I store my hashtags in the Notepad feature of my phone.
-Others keep them in an Excel doc and then there are a few websites and apps that generate hashtags.
+Others keep them in an Excel doc or on an app like Evernote.
+There are a few websites and apps that generate hashtags, helping you find new options to use.

 The folks over at Later do a fantastic job breaking down hashtags and how/when to use them on Instagram, so give their article a peek.